-Alexandra Margolis is a partner in the firm’s Banking & Finance group based in our New York City office.
+Alexandra Margolis is a senior counsel in the firm’s Banking & Finance group based in our New York City office.
 Alexandra represents corporate borrowers, financial institutions, private equity sponsors, strategic investors and asset managers in a wide range of domestic and international financing transactions.

 What do you focus on?

 My practice focuses on domestic and cross-border financing transactions, including cash flow and asset-based syndicated and bilateral credit facilities, acquisition financings, first and second lien facilities, repurchase facilities, investment fund financings, mezzanine financings and intercreditor arrangements.
 I also have extensive experience with complex business reorganizations, debt restructurings, debtor-in-possession credit facilities and exit financings.
 I advise clients in a variety of industries, including pharmaceuticals, real estate, health care, media, travel, retail, asset management, energy, financial services, consumer products and education.

 Representative Experience (including prior to joining Nixon Peabody)

 - Gannett Co., Inc., on a $500 million secured revolving credit facility in connection with a spin-off transaction through which TEGNA, Inc. (formerly known as Gannett Co., Inc.), transferred its publishing business to Gannett Co., Inc. (formerly known as Gannett SpinCo, Inc.)

 - Sensata Technologies BV in the refinancing and extension of a $990 million term loan B facility

 - A private equity sponsor in connection with senior secured credit facilities and mezzanine financing for acquisition of a national childhood education provider

 - Capital call lines of credit for funds managed by various asset managers, including Fortress Investment Group LLC and BlackRock